simonhm/islandora_exhibits_browse/README.md

 In second column, choose the Type of exhibit (timeline or slideshow).

-In the third column, type in a custom path name.
+In the third column, type in your custom path name.
 For example, athletics_slideshow.
 Click Save.

 Under Operations, click on Configure.